-Planar transformers benefit DC/DC converter designs
+Planar Transformers benefit DC/DC Converter Designs

 3D model of a RECOM DC/DC converter with planar transformer